Spanish Present Tense: The Ultimate Beginner-friendly Guide (with Quiz)

 Irregular Spanish Present Tense Verbs: First Person

-Other verbs are irregular in the first person, yet regular in all other forms.
+Other verbs are irregular in the first person, but regular in all other forms.
 These are relatively simple to learn.

 Irregular Spanish Present Tense Verbs: Totally Irregular